alpv95/Dank-Learning/README.md

 jupyter notebook
 ```

-Navigate in the browser that launched to `im2txt/model_conversion_debug.ipynb` and follow the steps in the notebook to generate your own memes!
+Navigate in the browser that launched to `im2txt/Meme_Maker.ipynb` and follow the steps in the notebook to generate your own memes!
+Also see `im2txt/model_conversion_debug.ipynb` for how we converted the model to tf-coreml for use on iOS.